lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Most people deploy Elixir the way they deploy everything else.
 In a Docker container.
 You can also compile a release which is essentially an archive that contains everything required to run your application.
 A kind of complicated variant of a static binary.
 Why is it complicated?

 Because Erlang and Elixir support hot code updates.
-This facility is not commonly used but if you want to hear about people who do use it I suggest watching Erlang talks from Whatsapp or listen to BEAM Radio episode 12 with Bryan Hunter, titled Punking the Servers.
+This facility is not commonly used but if you want to hear about people who do use it I suggest watching old Erlang talks from Whatsapp or listen to BEAM Radio episode 12 with Bryan Hunter, titled Punking the Servers.
 Fundamentally this allows us to update the code of our system without ever bringing it down.
 Supposedly Whatsapp ran for ten years before they did a full restart.

 It also powers the Phoenix dev server to do hot updates so we all use it every day in development.